NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Don't apply border or free drawing or watermark or crop or resize if there is nothing to do.

  Done:

+• Board recording working.
+• Save to default folder now works.
+• By selecting the option "Save to a default output", the user is prompted to select the folder.
+(If none previously selected).
+• Importing project from zip enabled.
+• Importing media working again.
+Faster Gif import.
+• Fit image, vertical bug
+• Dragging the windows to the side bug, w10, doubleToSize converter